Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Introduction

 \section{Introduction}

-At a time of rapid innovation and constant change in natural language processing (NLP), tokenization continues to be a foundational and comparatively stable component of NLP pipelines.
-Tokenization is the transformation of raw sequences of bytes\footnote{Early work considered characters the ``base unit'' of strings, but raw bytes have become popular because their fixed 256‑symbol vocabulary can encode any character from any encoding, eliminating out‑of‑vocabulary issues. } into sequences of byte-spans, \ie, subwords; it enables computational efficiency and provides essential inductive biases by defining meaningful textual units.
+At a time of rapid innovation and constant change in natural language processing (NLP), tokenization remains a foundational and comparatively stable component of NLP pipelines.
+Tokenization is the process of transforming raw sequences of bytes\footnote{Early work considered characters the ``base unit'' of strings, but raw bytes have become popular because their fixed 256‑symbol vocabulary can encode any character from any encoding, eliminating out‑of‑vocabulary issues. } into sequences of byte-spans, \ie, subwords; it enables computational efficiency and provides essential inductive biases by defining meaningful textual units.
 This design choice can have a major impact on various aspects of model performance \citep{bostrom-durrett-2020-byte,ali-etal-2024-tokenizer,goldman-etal-2024-unpacking}.\looseness=-1

-The predominant tokenization algorithms---Byte Pair Encoding \citep[BPE;][]{sennrich-etal-2016-neural} and UnigramLM \citep{DBLP:conf/acl/Kudo18}, for example---select the vocabulary by maximizing frequency-based objectives computed over an entire training corpus.
+The predominant tokenization algorithms---such as Byte Pair Encoding \citep[BPE;][]{sennrich-etal-2016-neural} and UnigramLM \citep{DBLP:conf/acl/Kudo18}---construct the vocabulary by maximizing frequency-based objectives computed over an entire training corpus.
 In multilingual corpora, this global criterion inevitably favors the languages with the greatest representation.
 Under vocabulary size constraints, subwords that primarily benefit high-resource languages are preferentially included, often at the expense of those needed for lower-resource languages.
 This bias has both qualitative and economic consequences.
-NLP models trained on fragmented or semantically incoherent tokenizations lose valuable inductive biases and tend to perform worse.
-At the same time, texts in lower-resource languages---often tokenized into more tokens---incur higher computational costs from language-model-based services charging based on token count, which disproportionately burdens users of underrepresented languages and exacerbates existing inequalities.
+Models trained on fragmented or semantically incoherent tokenizations lose valuable inductive biases and tend to perform worse.
+Simultaneously, texts in lower-resource languages---often tokenized into more tokens---incur higher computational costs from LLM-based services charging based on token count.
+This ``tokenization tax'' disproportionately burdens users of underrepresented languages and exacerbates existing inequalities.